chuyog/chuyog.github.io/README.md

     <!-- Introduction Section -->
     <section id="intro">
         <p>
             Hello!
-My name is SUmit khanal, and I am a passionate web developer.
+My name is Sumit khanal, and I am a passionate web developer.
 This website is a collection of my work and projects, where you can find a range of skills and creative designs I have worked on.
 I specialize in front-end development, but I also enjoy exploring back-end technologies.
 Feel free to explore my site and check out some of the exciting projects I've worked on.
 I am always learning and expanding my knowledge to stay up-to-date with the latest technologies in the field.
         </p>

         <!-- Image Section -->